syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 ## DataMarker Selection

-SfChart provides selection for datamarkers by defining [`HighlightOnSelection`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartDataMarkerBase.html#Syncfusion_UI_Xaml_Charts_ChartDataMarkerBase_HighlightOnSelection) property which allows you to select the segment or series with the corresponding datamarkers.
+SfChart provides selection for data marker by defining [`HighlightOnSelection`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartDataMarkerBase.html#Syncfusion_UI_Xaml_Charts_ChartDataMarkerBase_HighlightOnSelection) property which allows you to select the segment or series with the corresponding data marker.

 **HighlightOnSelection**

 **Segment** **Selection**

-The following code example demonstrates the segment selection with datamarkers.
+The following code example demonstrates the segment selection with data marker.

 {% tabs %}